zeelsheladiya/OurDB-Database/README.md

 **7** function should be in globle_functions folder.

 **8** select related query should be in select_module folder.

+## Code of Conduct
+Oikos is open for contribution from all people around the world.
+Whoever your are and whatever your background: nationality, gender, religion, we welcome you.
+Things to keep in mind:

+- Show empathy
+- Be patient
+- Accept constructive feedback

+If you need any help regarding this project feel free to contact us on our [LinkedIn](https://in.linkedin.com/in/zeel-sheladiya-772513176), [GitHub](https://github.com/zeelsheladiya) or [YouTube](https://www.youtube.com/watch?v=2e2Mfs0TdUI) account.

 ## Contributions
 Oikos-db is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.